 7. What are the things to do in Hawai'i?

 If you believed that hitting the beach, doing a helicopter ride, learning to surf and visiting a Lūʻau with Hula Show is all that you can do, I'm here to proof you wrong! :)

 There's so much that Hawai'i has to offer.

-When doing I research for the Ultimate Hawai'i Travel Class, I've stumbled upon many great websites and information that wasn't suitable for the online course, but that I didn't want to deprive you of.
+When doing I research for the Hawaiian Islands: Island & Landscape Formation and Nature online course, I've stumbled upon many great websites and information that wasn't suitable for the online course, but that I didn't want to deprive you of.
 So I created this simple guide to share with you:

 Your Guide to Hawai'i Paradise

 It's an 18-page PDF document with more than 130 tips, links and information on each of the 6 largest Hawaiian Islands that guides you towards the really important and worthy-to-watch attractions and sights.
 It includes a list of all towns, beaches, points of interest and cultural highlights for each island.
 This should help you to structure the islands better in your head, to prevent overwhelm and give you loads of ideas of what you can do in Hawai'i.

 You get it as a free bonus if you enroll in the Hawaiian Islands: Island & Landscape Formation and Nature online course.

 A trip to Hawaii can be expensive, but it doesn't have to cost a fortune.
 The question "How much does a Hawaii vacation cost?" is rather vague.
 You have to ask yourself the question: "How much does a Hawai'i vacation cost for me?"

 Here are some factors that will determine your personal costs: